luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Returning-Data.md

     The encrypted data is then stored in a JSON structure, which is described in a [later section](#metamask-compatability).

-    This data can then be decrypted using fhenix.js, manually by using the caller's private key or using Metamask or compatible APIs.
+    This data can then be decrypted using luxfhe.js, manually by using the caller's private key or using Metamask or compatible APIs.

 2. **Standard Decryption**

-    Alternatively, Fhenix supports standard decryption as well.
+    Alternatively, luxfhe supports standard decryption as well.
 If some data needs to be decrypted for public access, that can be done as well and a plaintext value is returned to the caller.
     This can be done using the `FHE.decrypt` function.

 ## Sealed Data Format

 :::note
-If using `fhenixjs`, parsing the raw sealed data that is returned from sealoutput or seal is unnecessary.
+If using `luxfhejs`, parsing the raw sealed data that is returned from sealoutput or seal is unnecessary.
 :::

 The following JSON structure shows the components of the encrypted data returned by the `seal` function: